reyarqueza/react-redux-without-redux/README.md

 # Redux without Redux

-Instead of Redux, use useReducer, useContext, and createContext.
+If you are using classic redux, you can migrate to the following React hooks: useReducer, useContext, and createContext.

-Use the sliders that are in place to get values X and Y and display the sum in the Display component.

-Edit the file index.js
-When you are done, compare your answer to index.answer.js
+The purpose is to separate shared application state from localized component state.
+If the state is only used internally by the component, use the useState hook as usual.
+For state that needs to be shared among various components, use a shared application state with useReducer, useContext, and createContext.

+This example demonstrates the redux pattern described above "without redux"!

 ## Instructions